gitmaus1/kest2.2/README.md

 Type your answers here.<br>

+bæta ITEStaff í Administrator<br>

-2. How would you deny access to a file for everyone except the owner?
+2. How would you deny access to a file for everyone except the owner?<br>
-Type your answers here.
+Type your answers here.<br>

+fara í properties og gefa nodenda aðgáng og denya aðgang á alla aðra